-- Are innovative, engaging, and enhance learning, exploring and imagination including apps and extensions providing enrichment or learning practice.
+- The GBEF funds projects that are innovative, engaging, and enhance learning, exploring and imagination including apps and extensions providing enrichment or learning practice.

-- Include a ticket number/approval from our Tech Department if a download or technology is required.
+- Projects that include a ticket number/approval from our Tech Department if a download or technology is required.

-- Have the approval of the school district if you are requesting general or intervention curriculum resources.
+- Projects that have the approval of the school district if you are requesting general or intervention curriculum resources.

-- Do not include funding for salaries (including bus drivers and substitute teachers).
+- Projects that do not include funding for salaries (including bus drivers and substitute teachers).

-- Do not request funding for food, event, clothing, or contest prizes.
+- Projects that do not request funding for food, event, clothing, or contest prizes.

-- Do not request funding for standard classroom materials such as art supplies, PE equipment, or textbooks
+- Projects that do not request funding for standard classroom materials such as art supplies, PE equipment, or textbooks

 GBEF Searches for Outside Funders

 The GBEF received $10,000 to fund adaptive PE classes at Barlow High School from the Trail Blazer Foundation in partnership with Nike.
 Barlow High School teacher Katie Zimmerman originally applied for a 2016 Innovation Grant, but limited funding prevented the GBEF from granting her request.
 But the GBEF researched other funding options and applied on Katie’s behalf to the Trail Blazer Foundation and was notified that Katie’s grant was one of 17 selected for funding.
 Katie’s adaptive PE class will now be infused with colorful, innovative, fun equipment that will allow special needs students to participate in activities like golf, yoga, basketball and baseball.